thecryptoneer/pixelsweeper-blog/docs/_posts/pixelsweeper-whitelist-overview.md

 **Donald Duck is a huge BNB Chain NFT Maxi!
 Donald owns the following NFTs:**

 * Oddblox #211 and #480 **(2)**
 * BitPunks #75 **(1)**
 * Sweet Stacks Golden tickets #131 #132 and #411 **(3)**
 * Moon Walkers Club #221 and #898 (He registered by messaging @PixelSweeperWLBot) **(2)**

-Donald also was in the PancakeSquad Trade group and the Rareboard group when the WL announcement was made **(1)**
+Donald also was in the Pancake Squad Trade group and the Rareboard group when the WL announcement was made **(1)**

 Donald Duck can purchase 9 PixelSweepers during the Whitelist period

 ### Still have questions?

 We are hosting an [AMA on Twitter Spaces at 16:00 UTC on April 25](https://twitter.com/PixelSweeper/status/1518387699979329543?s=20&t=mr6OEN1SAnfc6siv5Y3SdA), to answer questions there as well.
 Join us.

 Or, if you are utterly confused and can’t work out any of this Whitelist stuff, then okay too.
 You will be able to mint your PixelSweepers in the public sale starting 14:00 UTC on April 27.

 See you there!